 Brizo Collections

-Brizzo faucets are a part of collections of like-styled components.
+Brizzo faucets are part of collections of like-styled components.

 Kitchen faucets may coordinate with bar faucets, pot fillers, soap and lotion dispensers, filtered water taps, and instant hot water dispensers.